-Why Does Defense Orchestrator "Read" an ASA Policy?
+Why Does Cisco Defense Orchestrator "Read" an ASA Policy?

-In order to manage an ASA, Defense Orchestrator must have it's own stored copy of the ASA's running configuration file.
-When Defense Orchestrator "reads" a policy from an ASA, it takes a copy of the ASA's running configuration file and saves the copy in its own file system.
-The Defense Orchestrator user makes changes to the Defense Orchestrator's copy of the configuration file until it is time to save the change back to the ASA.
+In order to manage an ASA, Cisco Defense Orchestrator (CDO) must have it's own stored copy of the ASA's running configuration file.
+When CDO "reads" a policy from an ASA, it takes a copy of the ASA's running configuration file and saves the copy in its own file system.
+The CDO user makes changes to CDO's copy of the ASA's configuration until it's time to deploy those changes back to the ASA.

-The first time Defense Orchestrator reads and saves a copy of an ASA configuration file is when the ASA is onboarded to Defense Orchestrator.
-Every other time Defense Orchestrator reads a copy of the ASA running configuration file, it completely overwrites the copy of the configuration file it maintains in its own file system.
+The first time CDO reads and saves a copy of an ASA configuration file is when the ASA is onboarded to CDO.
+Every other time CDO reads a copy of the ASA running configuration file, it completely overwrites the copy of the configuration file it maintains in its own file system.
 It does not selectively overwrite differences in the two versions.
 If you have any configuration changes that have not been saved to the ASAs running configuration file, those changes will be lost when the "read" action occurs.

-So that the configuration information on the ASA and the configuration information Defense Orchestrator are the same, you may want Defense Orchestrator to "read" the running configuration file information from the ASA and store it on Defense Orchestrator.
+So that the configuration information on the ASA and the configuration information stored on CDO are the same, you "read" the running configuration file information from the ASA and store it on CDO.

-Reading the ASA policy to Defense Orchestrator overwrites the copy of the configuration file stored on Defense Orchestrator's local file system including any changes that have not been "written" to the ASA.
+Reading the ASA policy to CDO overwrites the copy of the configuration file stored in CDO's database including any changes that have not been "deployed" to the ASA.

-To read changes from the ASA to Defense Orchestrator follow this procedure:
+To read changes from the ASA to CDO follow this procedure:

 - On the navigation bar, click Devices & Services.